My Last Ride On TWA

-Two announcements were then made, requesting that we move to the security checkpoint early to ensure an on-time departure.
+Two announcements were then made, requesting that we move to the security checkpoint early to insure an on time departure.
 Boarding was accomplished quickly.
 Ona and I ended up seat companions in row 12.
-I had seat E and she had F. We were each given a few gifts as we boarded.
-A special Last Flight route map, a commemorative Last Flight certificate signed by Captain Compton, and a small toy Boeing 747 in TWA logo.
-These were given to me by Wendy Gilmore, a former Ozark employee that worked in the STL tower and at In-Flight Service until the transition.
+I had "E" and she had "F." We were each given a few gifts as we boarded.
+A special last flight route map, a commemorative last flight certificate signed by Captain Compton and a small toy B747 in TWA logo.
+These were given to me by Wendy Gilmore, a former Ozark employee that worked in the STL tower and then at In-Fight until the transition.

-The departure from Gate 34 was very quiet.
-Despite the brightness of the day outside the cabin, the mood inside was subdued perhaps it was only a reflection of my own feelings.
+The departure from the gate 34 was very quiet.
+Despite the brightness of the day outside the cabin, the mood inside was subdued.
+Perhaps it was only a reflection of my own feelings.
 We had a water cannon salute from the Kansas City fire department on the taxiway.
-As we turned onto the active runway for departure, I noticed the distinct outline of the TWA Overhaul Base on the left side of the plane.
-TWA Flight 220, A/C #9408 named "Wings of Pride," lifted off to a smattering of applause, just as the Kansas City terminal building was passing by our window.
+As we turned on to the active runway for departure, I noticed that the distinct outline of the TWA overhaul base on the left side of the plane.
+TWA Flight 220 A/C 9408 named "Wings of Pride," lifted off to a smattering of applause, just as the Kansas City terminal building was passing by our window.

 We cruised to St. Louis at 27,000 feet.
 The TV crews were very active in the cabin.
-The aisles were so crowded it made the last in-flight service difficult.
+The aisles were so crowded that it made the last in flight service difficult.
 The TV cameraman helped in passing the box lunches down the isle.
-Our last TWA In-Flight Service was packed in a white cardboard box.
-These caused memories of so many box snacks I had boarded on piston-powered flights so long ago.
+Our last TWA In-Flight-Service was packed in a white cardboard box.
+These caused memories of so many box snacks I had boarded on piston powered flights so long ago.
 Our box contained a bottle of wine and a TWA glass.
 There were cheese and crackers and also some grapes.
-I did not open mine I chose to save it.
+I did not open mine, I chose to save it.

-It was now official.
-TWA -- the Transcontinental Line, the Lindbergh Line, the "Airline of the Stars," the company whose lineage includes, Aero Corporation of California, Standard Air Lines, Maddux Airline, Western Air Express, Transcontinental Air Transport and Ozark Airlines -- had now "flown west" into history.
+It was now official, TWA the Transcontinental Line, the Lindbergh Line, the "Airline of the Stars." the company whose lineage includes, Aero Corporation of California, Standard Air Lines, Maddux Airline, Western Air Express and Transcontinental Air Transport and Ozark Airlines had now flown west into history.

-Those of us on board the last flight who were employees were permitted on the ramp for a group picture.
-Even with the extra security people watching us, they did not allow the news media from the flight on the ramp.
-As I was about to deplane, I noticed that Captain Compton had made a different route map for the bulkhead holder -- it was unbelievable that no one else had taken it.
+Those of us onboard the last flight, who were employees, were permitted on the ramp for a group picture.
+Even with the extra security people watching us, they did not allow the media people from the flight on the ramp.
+As I was about to deplane I noticed that Captain Compton had made a different route map for the bulkhead holder.
+It was unbelievable that no one else had taken it.
 I did not miss this opportunity, and it now has a revered place in the McIntyre collection.
 We stood and waved for several different photographers.
 Security then moved us up the C-8 Jetway steps and into the terminal for a party.

-The old Gate 31-32 -33 Hold Area was crowded with employees.
+The old gate 31- 32 33 hold area was crowed with employees.
 There were soft drinks, champagne and cake available.
-I was surprised to find two of my favorite flight attendants -- Peggy Hurlbert and Val Hubinschmidt.
-Peggy seemed to be in charge of the wine table, and her crew was pouring very quickly but always behind demand.
+I was surprised to find two of my favorite flight attendants Peggy Hurlbert and Val Hubinschmidt.
+Peggy seemed to be in charge of the wine table and her crew was pouring very quickly, but always behind demand.
 I looked for but did not see any of my peer group enjoying the party.
-It has since occurred to me that I have another reason to dislike terrorists.
-It was the new level of security that had kept the TWA Gateway Seniors Club away.
+It has since occurred to me that I have another reason to dislike the terrorists.
+It was the new level of security that kept the TWA Gateway Seniors Club away.

-Captain Compton gave another speech and then made himself available for pictures.
-The Gate Room was now full of red-eyed people hugging and kissing.
-I had a hug from old buddy Imogene Dwyer, former STL gate agent turned F/A, who claims she will be flying forever.
-The afternoon rolled on as people came and went.
+Captain Compton made another speech and then made himself available for pictures.
+The gate room was now full of red eyed people hugging and kissing.
+I had a hug from old buddy Imogene Dwyer, former STL gate agent turned F/A, who claims she will be flying for forever.
+The afternoon rolled on, as people came and went.
 I had the opportunity to say hello to old friends Lou Davis and Bill Daken.

-All too soon, the gate area grew quiet as the crowd dwindled to about five people.
+All too soon the gate area grew quiet as the crowd dwindled to about five people.
 Among that five were Jim Thompson and his mother.
-She was hanging in like the good trooper she is.
+She was hanging in like the old trooper she is.
 They still had a few hours before their flight left.
-I said my good-byes and walked one last time up the TWA C concourse, toward the terminal and then past the now-still TWA ticket counters in the main terminal.
+I said my good-byes and walked one last time up the TWA "C" concourse.
+Toward the terminal and then past the still TWA ticket counters in the main terminal.